p1

 Medical Marijuana, Really?

 There are honest debates on whether to legalize drugs, but calling it medical marijuana isn’t one of them.
 Setting aside the damaging effects of marijuana or arguing that it isn’t any worse than alcohol misses the point.
+Marijuana is not medicine.
+It’s federally classified as a schedule-1 drug.
+This is the highest classification which means two things: It has no medicinal use and

 Read more